 Today an attractive woman by general, societal standards is hardly the first person anyone would choose to be part of their post apocalyptic band of survivors.
 Shit, most of the women on magazine covers and starring in CW shows wouldn’t even make durable sex slaves for longer than a few days.
 It would be a waste of a raiding party to go out and grab some flimsy-ass women who’ll last less time than the hunt.
 Continue reading “Post-Apocalyptic Beauty Ideals”

 I know race relations (or the possible lack thereof) isn’t necessarily something people want to think about, let alone talk about.
 But.
 Race relations, racial tensions, and all that other fun stuff that happens now will still be happening after the apocalypse.
 And I think at some point, those tensions may even get worse.

-Why you’re trying to game on a Mac is beyond me, BUT if you choose to do that, you are now free to play RAGE on your fancy show piece[1.
+Why you’re trying to game on a Mac is beyond me, BUT if you choose to do that, you are now free to play RAGEon your fancy show piece[1.
 Think someone might not be a Mac person…?].

 Last week I was putzing around Target shopping for clothes for my kids.
 I took a detour through the books and magazines because this is what I do every shopping trip.
 I don’t normally find anything–local stores never carry the magazines I want to read (Discover, Astronomy, that sort of thing) and I’m a digital reader (I love my Kindle) so I don’t get many paperbacks.